 Your home insurance provides coverage for your contents (or personal property).
 Within that coverage amount, most home insurance policies actually impose specific limits on the amount of coverage for certain types of property; these are called “special limits” of coverage that cap the maximum payable in the amount of a loss.
-Please note, the information found in this article is specific to Canadian residents.

 These “special limits” apply to various items, which commonly include: